Rhinopias eschmeyeri: Distribution and habitat

-R. eschmeyeri is native to the tropical western Indo-Pacific.
+R. eschmeyeri was thought to be endemic to Mauritius, but populations were found in the tropical western Indo-Pacific.
 Its range extends from the coasts of East Africa to Japan, Indonesia and the northern half of Australia.
 Its depth range is 18 to 55 m and it is usually found on coral reefs or rubble seabeds.

 Utilisation

 Rhinopias eschmeyeri is a popular aquarium fish, numbers are collected from Southeast Asian waters for export to Japan from where they enter international aquarium fish trade.